WillDinauer/Tiny-Search-Engine/querier/README.md

 the querier assumes that if the indexFilename is a readable file, it was produced by the indexer. this is relevant for creating the index.

+tests rely on the existence of a crawler directory ../data/toscrape-depth-2 and an index-created file ../data/toscrape-index-2

 Other assumptions follow the guidelines detailed for the querier.

 ### Compilation